Spectral asymptotics for contracted tensor ensembles: Abstract

-in Kolmogorov-Smirnov distance with high probability.
+which is the true covariance of the ensemble up to a $O_d(N^{-1})$ correction.
 We further characterize the extreme cases of the variance $\mbf{K}_{i, i}^{(N)} \in [\frac{1}{d!}, \frac{1}{d(d-1)}]$.
-Our analysis relies on a tensorial extension of the usual graphical calculus for moment method calculations in random matrix theory.
+Our analysis relies on a tensorial extension of the usual graphical calculus for moment method calculations in random matrix theory, allowing us to access the independence in our random tensor ensemble.